-Temple Bar Gallery + Studios invites applications from artists for the TBG+S Recent Graduate Residency Award 2025.
+Temple Bar Gallery + Studios announces the Recent Graduate Residency Artist 2025

 Paul Robinson Studio Award is a new award aimed at Project Studio Membership and is proudly sponsored by leading law firm Arthur Cox LLP.